General Assembly 3

 Welcome to SHASMUN IX!
 My name is Yuxuan Xu, and it is my pleasure to serve as your Deputy President in the Third General Assembly.
 My MUN journey began as a page two years ago in SHASMUN VII.
 The sight of lively delegates fearlessly debating on the most prominent global issues left me in awe, and prompted me to join this community dedicated towards challenging the status quo.
 Throughout the various conferences that I have attended since then, I have been able to appreciate the constructive nature of MUN - how delegates cooperate instead of compete, how student officers nurture rather than condescend, and how separate ideas are fused into elegant resolutions tackling the preeminent threats to humanity.
 This is the attitude that I hope to foster within delegates during our conference in November.
 I urge all participants create a valuable MUN experience for themselves, to engage in debate with sensitivity and seriousness while still having a good time by connecting with others.
 For now, I wish you all the best of luck in preparing for the conference, and look forwards to meeting everyone in November!

-Hello everyone!
-My name is Teresa, and it is my utmost honor to serve as your deputy president of GA3 this year.
-Throughout the numerous conferences I have attended both as a delegate and as a chair, I have had the privilege of witnessing the multilateralism, awareness, and understanding that MUN fosters.
-Amid a world of rising dissonance, these qualities of collaboration and empathy are perhaps more needed than ever.
+Hi everyone!
+My name is Teresa, and I am a senior at Shanghai American School (Puxi Campus).
+I have served as the Secretary General of two conferences and attended over a dozen conferences as a delegate or chair.
+Through these experiences, I have had the privilege of witnessing the cooperation and awareness that MUN fosters.
+In today’s world, these qualities of collaboration and empathy are perhaps more needed now than ever.
 With MUN consistently being a place that highlights the nuance of issues and promotes diverse perspectives, I am confident that SHASMUN will be a rewarding experience for all.
-I look forward to seeing delegates tackle some of the most urgent issues we face, and I am beyond excited to meet you all in November!
+As MUN has always served a platform where all participants aim to shape a more just world, I look forward to seeing delegates tackle some of the most urgent issues we face.
+I am beyond excited to meet you all in November!